Hammed74/The-Electronics-Shop/READMENotes.md

 •  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
 •  Display error messages when adding and updating parts if the inventory is greater than the maximum.

+Location: Part.java
+Lines: 115-122
+Changes: Updated invChecker logic to check if value is to low or too high

+Location: AddInhousePartController.java
+Lines: 40-44
+Changes: added logic to redirect to proper page if inventory is too high or too low.

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.